HARD CANDYMOVIE REVIEW

 My only problem with the movie is that Haley is often way too mature and knowledgable for her age.
 Experienced, intelligent, and precocious doesn't begin to explain some of the things she does and says regardless of what she's been exposed to: Ask some of the forty and fifty year-olds still in therapy how they've come to terms with their childhood traumas.

 Still, that's something to talk about after the movie.
-HARD CANDY will keep you on the edge of your seat.
+HARD CANDY will keep you engrossed and on the edge of your seat.
 4 Shriek Girls.